webdriverio-community/node-geckodriver/README.md

 Binaries on your CDN should be located in a subdirectory of the above base URL.
 For example, `/vxx.xx.xx/*.tar.gz` should be located under `/geckodriver/download` above.

+Alternatively, you can add the same property to your `.npmrc` file.

+Default location is set to https://github.com/mozilla/geckodriver/releases/download

 ## Related Projects

 * [node-chromedriver](https://github.com/giggio/node-chromedriver)